gombru/gombru.github.io/_posts/2017-09-14-data_augmentation.markdown

 mathjax: false
 ---

 I have always used online data augmentation (using caffe python layers) when training CNN’s.
-But I’ve never check if it really helps to get better accuracy in the trained models.
+But I’ve never checked if it really helps to achieve a better accuracy in the trained models.
 I observed that it prevents overfitting.
-But **does data augmentation help to get models that generalize better?
+But **does data augmentation help to train models that generalize better?
 How does it influence the training process?
 Should we use it?**
-To answer this questions and decide which data augmentation techniques use, I did this **benchmarking of different data augmentation techniques to train a CNN for image classification**.
+To answer these questions and decide which data augmentation techniques use, I did this **benchmarking of different data augmentation techniques to train a CNN for image classification**.

 ## Data augmentation techniques